 The 2018 Gravity FSX 1.0 Dual Full Suspension Mountain Bike is a popular option with many in-demand features that cycling enthusiasts love, such as a full suspension and a very lightweight frame that makes it easier to transport.
 It's easy to use a bike that's affordable.
 These factors make it a great option for beginning cyclists who want to start with a bike that works for most.Read more

 This model is a cross country bike that's perfect for most occasions, whether on a trail or a city street.
 It's available in four different sizes, including 15", 17", 19", and 21".
 The 15" is perfect for petite women who may feel that other bikes are too large and cumbersome.

 The 2018 Gravity FSX offers dual suspensions that are completely adjustable, so you'll be able to ride with a suspension level that you like.
 The Shimano shifters are easy to use, even for beginners.

-This mountain bike is constructed with an aluminum frame that’s lightweight and durable.
 It disc brake system increases safety.
-The double wall rims enhance the feeling of security and stability while you're riding.
+The double-wall rims enhance the feeling of security and stability while you're riding.

 Overall, this model offers a tremendous amount of value.
 It's in the low to mid-range of prices on this list.
 As a result, it's a solid model for beginners looking to invest in a mountain bike that will last as long as they need it to.